lighteko/EST310/HW02/readme.md

 7. If you are run out of cards in the deck and you have not reached 100 points, you lose.
 8. If you don't have any non-number cards in your hand, you get [number of cards] points.
 9. If you have non-number cards in your hand but they are not affective, you get [number of cards] points.

+Game made by Heejoon Yi, inspired from the original card game Lose with the Joker.